smitpatl/GCNclassification/Readme.md

 * Backpropagate the loss and update the weight matrices W in each layer.

 ## Results
-results were achieved with the following parameters: 2 hidden layers (64,32), ReLU as activation, learning rate=0.001 and trained over 800 epochs to get the following results.
+Results were achieved with the following parameters: 2 hidden layers (64,32), ReLU as activation, learning rate=0.001 and trained over 800 epochs to get the following results.